-In 2017, the average clubhead speed was 113.9 mph, with an average launch angle of 11.1° and average spin of 2578 rpm.
+In 2021, the average clubhead speed on the PGA TOUR was 114.4 mph, with an average launch angle of 10.5° and average spin of 2527 rpm.
 The 90th percentile for clubhead speed was 120.1 mph.
-These values are very close to the test conditions for the Overall Distance Standard (launch angle of 10°, backspin of 2520 rpm and a clubhead speed of 120mph) which regulates ball distance.
+These values are close to the test conditions for the Overall Distance Standard (launch angle of 10°, backspin of 2520 rpm and a clubhead speed of 120mph) which regulates ball distance.

-The average driving distance of a sample of amateur male golfers in the UK was measured to be 208 yards in 2016.
-This represents an increase of 8 yards over 21 years, Driver usage has increased amongst these players over this timeframe, particularly for the highest handicap golfers.
-An equivalent average driving distance for female average golfers between 2013 and 2017 was 146 yards.
+The average driving distance of a sample of amateur male golfers in the UK was measured to be 216 yards in 2019 with no data being collected in 2020 or 2021 due to the COVID-19 pandemic.
+This represents an increase of 16 yards over 24 years.
+Driver usage has increased amongst these players over this timeframe, particularly for the highest handicap golfers.
+An equivalent average driving distance for female average golfers between 2013 and 2019 was 148 yards.